vives-project-xp/Lannootree/Lannootree_server/README.md

 This webhook receives a POST request from Git whenever a code push is made, triggering the code to be updated online.
 This allows for seamless and automated deployment of code changes.

-## MQTT

-Mosquitto needs certificates for SSL-TLS and for each client to connect securely.
-Follow [this guide](mqtt/README.md) in the MQTT directory.

 ## Storage

 ## Traefik